Rid of Me: Tour

 Harvey and her band toured in the spring and summer of 1993 to support Rid of Me.
 The tour began in the UK in May and moved to America in June.
 Maria Mochnacz documented aspects of the tour, and her footage was used to create the long-form video Reeling with PJ Harvey (1994).
 Harvey's concert setlist drew from Dry and Rid of Me, but also highlighted songs that did not appear on either of those recordings.
-For example, she regularly performed a cover of the Willie Dixon song "Wang Dang Doodle".
+For example, she regularly performed a cover version of Willie Dixon's 1961 song "Wang Dang Doodle".
 One reviewer praised Harvey's version and called it "perhaps the definitive version of that song."

-In August they finished the tour with a string of dates opening for U2 during their Zooropa tour.
+In August, they finished the tour with a string of dates opening for the Irish rock band U2 during their Zooropa tour.
 In the fall the trio started to disintegrate, first with the departure of Ellis and then Vaughan shortly afterward.
-By September Harvey was performing as a solo artist.
+By September, Harvey was performing as a solo artist.

 Accolades

 Rid of Me entered the UK Albums Chart at number three and quickly went silver, and enjoyed a top-30 hit in the single "50 ft.
 Queenie".
 In the US it generated major college-radio airplay and expanded her growing fan base.
 It also won considerable critical acclaim and featured in various top ten album-of-the-year lists in respectable press, like The Village Voice, Spin, Melody Maker, Vox and Select.
 Spin gave it a rare ten out of ten review rating.
 Rid of Me was shortlisted for the 1993 Mercury Prize, but lost to Suede.
 If anything its critical stature has grown over the years—Rolling Stone selected it as one of the Essential Recordings of the 90s, and in 2005, Spin ranked it the ninth greatest album of 1985–2005 after it had ranked it only the 37th greatest album of the 90s after To Bring You My Love at number 3.
-In 2003, the album was ranked number 405 on Rolling Stone magazine's list of the 500 greatest albums of all time; the list's 2012 edition had it ranked 406th.
+In 2003, the album was ranked number 405 on Rolling Stone magazine's list of the 500 greatest albums of all time; the list's 2012 edition had it ranked 406th, and the 2020 version at number 153.
 In 2011, Slant Magazine ranked Rid of Me as the 25th greatest album of the 90s.
-In 2014, the album placed tenth on the Alternative Nation site's "Top 10 Underrated 90’s Alternative Rock Albums" list.
-The title track was ranked #194 on the 2021 version of Rolling Stone's 500 Greatest Songs of All Time.
+In 2014, the album placed tenth on the Alternative Nation site's "Top 10 Underrated 90's Alternative Rock Albums" list.
+The title track was ranked number 194 on the 2021 version of Rolling Stone's 500 Greatest Songs of All Time.